nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * `INDEX` must be 1 or higher, and less than or equal to the index of the last item in the displayed list.

 **Examples**:
-* `delete 2` deletes the 2nd person in the currently displayed list.
+* `delete 2` deletes the 2nd client in the currently displayed list.
   <br><br>
-* `find n/Charlotte` followed by `delete 1` deletes the 1st person in the results of the `find` command.
+To more easily delete policies of a specific client in mind, `delete` can be used in conjunction with `find`.
+* Deleting a client with the name "Charlotte Chan"
+    * First, use `find n/Charlotte Chan`.
+Assuming there is only 1 Charlotte Chan in the client book, she will be the client at index 1 after we run the command.
+    * After we get the filtered list, use `delete 1` to delete the client at index 1, which is Charlotte Chan after the above command.

 [Return to Table of Contents](#table-of-contents)
 <br><br>